nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/DesignPattern/Design_Principles/SOLID/README.md

 Let's dive into each principle with examples in C++.

 ### Single Responsibility Principle (SRP)

 The Single Responsibility Principle (SRP) is the first of the SOLID design principles.
 It states that a class should have only one reason to change, meaning it should have a single responsibility.
 In other words, a class should encapsulate a single, well-defined piece of functionality.
 This principle helps in making your code more maintainable, understandable, and easier to extend.

 #### Why SRP Matters

 When a class has multiple responsibilities, it becomes tightly coupled to different parts of your application.
 This makes it more challenging to maintain and test.
 If one responsibility changes, it can affect the entire class, potentially introducing bugs or requiring changes in unrelated areas.
-By adhering to SRP, you create classes that are more modular and less prone to unintended consequences. <br>
+By adhering to SRP, you create classes that are more modular and less prone to unintended consequences.

 Let’s explore an example to demonstrate SRP in action.
 We’ll create a simple payroll system that calculates employee salaries and generates payroll reports.

 ##### Bad Practice

 ```cpp
 #include <iostream>
 #include <vector>